Skip to main content

 The Chief of Police for the Lamar Consolidated ISD Police Department is appointed by the District Superintendent and oversees the department's daily operations.
 This includes managing budgets, personnel, and ensuring compliance with Board Policy and the Texas Commission on Law Enforcement (TCOLE) standards.
 The Chief ensures staff are properly trained, uphold the law, align with district goals, and follow best practices in law enforcement.

 Currently, the Chief of Police is Henry A. Garcia, an 18-year law enforcement veteran and lifelong Fort Bend County resident.
 He began his career in 2006 with the Fort Bend ISD Police Department, where he served with the Fort Bend County Gang Task Force and the Southeast Texas Violent Gang Task Force.
-In 2009, Chief Garcia transitioned to the City of Stafford Police Department, holding various positions, including Lieutenant Commander of the Criminal Investigations Division.
+In 2009, Chief Garcia transitioned to the City of Stafford Police Department, holding various positions, including Lieutenant of the Criminal Investigations Division.
 He holds both a bachelor’s and master’s degree in criminal justice from the University of Houston – Downtown and is a graduate of the FBI Law Enforcement Executive Development Associations Trilogy and the Law Enforcement Management Institute of Texas (LEMIT).
+Chief Garcia is a proud member of the National Latino Peace Officers Association (NLPOA), Texas Police Chiefs Association (TPCA) and the International Association of Chiefs of Police (IACP).

 "Public trust is the foundation of effective policing.
-Without it, the community's safety and well-being cannot be fully achieved." – Cheif Henry A. Garcia
+Without it, the community's safety and well-being cannot be fully achieved." – Chief Henry A. Garcia

 Role of the Police Agency Command Staff